OMB-IARC/CanGraph/QueryWikidata/README.md

 Finally, please node that the general philosophy and approach of the queries have been taken from [Towards Data Science](https://towardsdatascience.com/lord-of-the-wiki-ring-importing-wikidata-into-neo4j-and-analyzing-family-trees-da27f64d675e), a genuinely useful web site.

 ## Important Notices

+* Please ensure you have internet access, which will be used to connect to Wikidata's SPAQL endpoint and gather the necessary info.

 * As Neo4J can run out of "Java Heap Space" if the number of nodes/properties to add is too high, the script has been divided in order to minimize said number: for instance, only nodes with a ```wikidata_id``` ending in a given number from 0 to 9 are processed at a time.
 This does not decrease performance, since these nodes would have been processed nontheless, but makes the script more reliable.